htl309/PCBBuilder/README.md

 1. Use CMake to build the project on Windows.
 Everything required should already be included in the project, so you can build and run it directly.
 2. **Note: **Before running the project, make sure to double-click the `.bat` file in the `Shader/Vulkan` directory to compile the shaders.
 3. The seven model files are all included in the project's *Models* folder, and no relocation is necessary.
+4. PCB3D is no longer open source on GitHub; it is now provided only as a library file and linked as such.
+The project can only be run in **release** mode.

 ### Preview